stepbrobd/yeh/readme.md

+# YEH <-> HEY

+Roadmap:

-- hey server renders all emails, they dont do client side fetching, except for keeping a websocket connection open for new incoming emails
+HEY server renders all emails, they dont do client side fetching, except for keeping a websocket connection open for new incoming emails and sending emails.

-- auth: copy the bearer token from browser, single tenant (use a separate password for client side auth)
+Users/potential contributors: copy the session token (in cookie) from a browser with HEY logged in and export environment variable for testing and deployment.
+I plan to implement the IMAP/SMTP proxy to be a single tenant server, i.e. you'll need two secrets to run a deployment (one for accessing HEY, one to login from your email client).

+Roadmap:

+- [x] config parsing
+- [x] can fetch raw html from imbox, drafts, sent, etc
-- imap
+  - [x] synchronously
+  - [ ] async request with lwt?
+- [ ] websocket connection for sending emails
+- [ ] smtp server (easy? state machine like)
+- [ ] imap server (hard? use sqlite to prevent fetching all emails over and over)
+- [ ] nixos module

+IMAP:

 - mailbox mapping, i.e. imbox -> inbox, collections -> folders, etc
 - do html parsing, get message link, forward the raw email (from view original) to clients
 - keep websocket connection open for new incoming emails (or just poll every x seconds?)

-- smtp
+SMTP:

 - simple state machine, allow concurrent sends
 - recieve commands from smtp clients and relay to hey's web interface sending logic (should be a simple http request)

-conventional commit:
+Conventional commit:

 - [bin|lib|doc|...]/<module>: regular code changes
 - git: git related